Prime Rib Roast with Bearnaise Sauce

+Prime Rib Roast with Bearnaise Sauce is so wonderful.
 I have to admit to loving prime rib roast.
 I especially love it with my mother-in-law’s special Bearnaise sauce recipe.
 It is fantastic.
 EXPENSIVE, yes!
 Succulent, yes!
 Extraordinary, yes!
 Spectacular, yes!
 Some of the best prime rib you will ever taste, yes, yes, YES!!!

 We have not been down to Florida to see John’s parents for Christmas since before we moved to Texas (we’ve visited other times of the year or they’ve come to Texas for Christmas) so we calculate it has been about 18 years since the last time we had this wonderful Christmas meal.

 John’s mom always did such a wonderful job on the standing prime rib roast.
-She seasoned hers with salt and pepper while roasting while John’s sister adds fresh herbs and garlic.
+She seasoned hers with salt and pepper while roasting.
+John’s sister adds fresh herbs and garlic.
 The secret of good prime rib is cooking it at a high temperature the first 20 minutes to seal in the flavors and then dropping the temperature to 325 for the remainder of the cooking time.
 You want to get the internal temperature to about 120-125 degrees depending on how rare or well done you like your meat.

 As I said earlier this stuff isn’t cheap.
 It’s about $13 per pound and when your roast is almost 10 pounds — well, you do the math.
 It is one of those special occasion treats.
 I had asked for prime rib specifically so I could post it on my blog and preserve the recipe for our family.

 We love this fabulous recipe.
 I know most of you probably won’t actually try it, but for those of you who do, I’ve tried to include step-by-step pictures so you can see how to prepare this wonderful entree.
 Bon Appetit!
 For step-by-step instructions check out this website.